Theophileaseh/To-Do-List-Webpack/README.md

 # To-Do-List-Webpack![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# To Do List

-> Today's To Do List
+> This is an app built using javascript, HTML and CSS, used to managed tasks to be done.

 ## Website Link